sophiebrunner/sophiebrunner/README.md

 # Hello world, I'm Sophie :wave:

-I am a Frontend Developer from Germany with experience in content and project management. </br>
+* 👩🏻‍💻 Frontend Developer with experience in content and project management
-I studied at <a href = https://github.com/coding-bootcamps-eu>Coding Bootcamps Europe</a> and am open for trainee and junior positions.
+* 🎓 Graduated at <a href = https://github.com/coding-bootcamps-eu>Coding Bootcamps Europe</a>
+* 🕵️ Looking for a trainee or junior position
+* 🧑‍🏫 Loves learning - what should be next on my schedule?
+TypeScript, JS frameworks, SASS, PHP, Typo3?
+* 🪱 Book worm
+* 🚴 Road biker

 ## Skills